ShowcaseSoftwareLtd/showcase-workshop-apis/rest-api/bi/README.md

 Output an array of all users (100 per request) within the workshop with the user information.
 It will also provide info on the groups they are in and showcases that they have access to.
-Users are global and so you may get the same user information when querying different workshops.

 ```
 {